Free personal use

 Simple seat model

-A company can buy a number of user seats, invite staff, and pay monthly or annually.
+Individuals can use the timer for free.
+Companies can buy a set number of user seats, invite staff, and pay monthly or annually.
 Larger teams can move into discounted licence bands, with bespoke pricing for higher-volume rollouts.

 Flexible recurring billing for companies testing adoption.